 Toxicities and risks vary with the route of exposure, as follows:

 Physical examination is an important aid in confirming a suspected diagnosis of toluene poisoning.
-Patients with acute toluene poisoning may present with a range of pulmonary and central nervous system (CNS) symptoms, depending on duration of exposure, route of exposure, and level of toluene in the air or liquid.
+Patients with acute toluene poisoning may present with a range of pulmonary and CNS symptoms, depending on duration of exposure, route of exposure, and level of toluene in the air or liquid.

-Patients with chronic exposure may present with wide variety of complaints.
+Patients with chronic exposure may present with a wide variety of complaints.

 Head, eyes, ears, nose, and throat (HEENT) manifestations include the following: